XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter2.md

-# Chapter 2: Binary & Data
+# Chapter 2: Binary & Data Representation

 In this chapter, you’ll learn how information is represented inside the computer: